koenzijlstra/Koenzijlstra.pset1.retry/README.md

 # Mr Potato Head

-an app that displays a “Mr. Potato Head” toy on the screen.
+An app that displays a “Mr. Potato Head” toy on the screen.
 The toy has several accessories and body parts that can be placed on it, such as eyes, nose, mouth, ears, hat, shoes, and so on.

 Initially the app displays only the toy’s body, but if the user checks/unchecks any of the checkboxes below the toy,